 Aihole, late 7th - early 8th century

 The north face of the temple is shown.
 The temple's sloping two-tiered roof, which imitates wood construction, is furnished with stone "logs" that cover the joints between the roofing slabs.
 The temple on the left is Suryanarayana.

-The temple's design contains other unusual features (plan).
+Lad Khan's design contains other unusual features (plan).
 The porch fronts a square mandapa.
 In the center of the mandapa, a Nandi faces the small interior shrine, which abuts the rear wall of the mandapa.
 Instead of the usual tower, a rooftop shrine (the structure on top of the roof in this photo) is positioned over the center of the mandapa.

 Notes: Michell, p.
 333, relates the positioning of the interior shrine to similar arrangements in the cave temples at Badami.
 Huntington, pp. 335-337, is a good source for additional photographs and information about the temple.